mark-jy/PRIMs-cl/yji_log.md

+#### 2020-08-23
+revised the edl equation (not complete yet, and still needs to revise spreading to edl-compatible). thinking for "decay" vs. "interference" debate, and the zero-sum-game of "interference" vs. "base-level decay"

+(again... only limited to the context-operator learning for now, the next step is mirror that in inter-operator learning)

 #### 2020-08-18
-added edl as an alternative to context-op learning (only limited to the context-operator learning for now, the next step is mirror that in inter-operator learning)
+added edl as an alternative to context-op learning

 (note. since there can be infinitely many contexts, the Vtotal term is divided by no.refs, -- or perhaps wrapped around by tanh?)